- We advise you to exercise normal safety precautions.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

-Committing an assault, however minor, may attract jail sentences and a ban from future travel within the European Union.
+Committing a crime, however minor, may attract fines and jail sentences.
+If found guilty, even minor offences could lead to deportation and a ban from future travel within the European Union.

 Penalties for drink driving and speeding may include heavy fines and possible prison sentences.